Champions League group-stage draw: When is it and who could Man City, Liverpool, Chelsea, Tottenham, Celtic and Rangers face?

 The 32 teams will be split into four seeding pots for Thursday's draw.

-No team can play a side from their own league at this stage, meaning there will be no all-English ties until the knockout phase.
+No team can play a side from their own league at this stage, meaning there will be no all-English or all-Scottish ties until the knockout phase, though teams from England and Scotland could be drawn against each other.
 UEFA will confirm any other restrictions ahead of the draw ceremony.

 The full fixture list for the group stage will be revealed after the draw but UEFA has confirmed the matchday dates.